-Both the whistling and the dancing were entire novelties to the red men, and it was hard to say which they admired the most-the wonderful music which came so freely from the puckered lips of the big pale-face, or the intricate evolutions of the graceful boys, one of whom was evidently of their own kind.
-Their dull, dirty countenances lit up with smiles, they unconsciously kept time with head and hand to the rhythmic movements of the dancers, and altogether showed such unmistakable pleasure in the performance that Archie was fain to modify his first impressions, and admit that they were good for something after all, if it was only to appreciate his dancing.
+Both the whistling and the dancing were entire novelties to the red men, and it was hard to say which they admired most, the wonderful music which came so freely from the puckered lips of the big pale face, or the intricate evolutions of the graceful boys, one of whom was evidently of their own kind.
+Their dull dirty countenances lit up with smiles; they unconsciously kept time with head and hand to the rhythmic movements of the dancers, and altogether showed such unmistakable pleasure in the performance that Archie was fain to modify his first impressions and admit that they were good for something, after all, if it was only to appreciate his dancing.

-The dance was followed by a smoke all round at the expense of the factor, and then by the speeches, which were, in brief, on the pale-faces' part that they wanted more furs, and on the red men's part that they wanted more goods; with the result that each promised to do the best they could for the other, Mr. M'Kenzie exacting the most solemn possible undertaking from the chief and his followers to have no dealings with the Hudson's Bay people, but to bring all their peltries to the North-West Company's posts.
+The dance was followed by a smoke all round at the expense of the factor, and then by the speeches, which were in brief on the pale face's part, that they wanted more furs, and on the red man's part that they wanted more goods, with the result that each promised to do the best they could for the other, Mr. McKenzie exacting the most solemn possible undertaking from the chief and his people to have no dealings with the Hudson's Bay people, but to bring all their peltries to the Northwest Company's posts.

-Satisfied that his visit would have good effects, the factor distributed a lot of presents among the tribe, making the poor natives happy for the nonce; and soon after his party re-embarked in their canoes, and bidding good-bye to Fort Providence, to whose lonely little garrison their visit had been a rare gleam of pleasure in the dull monotony of their lives, set out gaily upon the journey back to Fort Chipewyan.
+Satisfied that his visit would have good effect, the factor distributed a lot of presents among the tribes, making the poor natives happy for the nonce, and soon after his party re-embarked in their canoes, and bidding good-by to Fort Providence, to whose lonely little garrison their visit had been a rare gleam of pleasure in the dull monotony of their lives, set out gayly upon the journey back to Chipewyan.

-CHAPTER XV
+CHAPTER XV.

-'THE PORTAGE OF THE DROWNED'
+THE PORTAGE OF THE DROWNED.

-OR the return journey Archie changed his seat, in order that he might be able to talk freely with his father.
+POR the return journey Archie changed his seat, in order that he might be able to talk freely with his father.
 His head was full of the idea of being allowed to visit Montreal the following summer, and he was constantly bringing up the subject.

-'Well, Archie,' said his father, 'I'm sure I'd be very glad to take you to Montreal.
-For that matter, I'd like well enough to go there on my own account, but I really do not see my way clear to doing it.
-I'm afraid you'll have to be satisfied with getting as far as Fort William.'
+"Well, Archie," said his father, "I'm sure I'd be very glad to take you to Montreal.
+For that matter I'd like well enough to go there on my own account, but I really do not see my way clear to doing it.
+I'm afraid you'll have to be satisfied with getting as far as Fort William."

-'But, father,' Archie urged, 'just think how long it is since you've been there yourself.
-Surely the Company will give you a holiday after so many years' steady service?'
+"But, father," Archie urged, "just think how long it is since you've been there yourself.
+Surely the company will give you a holiday after so many years steady service."

-'The Company might very well do it, my lad; there's no doubt about that.
-None of their factors have served them more faithfully than I have,' answered Mr. M'Kenzie.
-'But these are troubled times, you know.
-I'm always looking for M'Dougal to be back at Wedderburne with a gang of ruffians from the Bay or the Red River, and it wouldn't do for me to be away from Chipewyan in that case.'
+"The company might very well do it, my lad.
+There's no doubt about that.
+None of their factors have served them more faithfully than I have," answered Mr. McKenzie.
+"But these are troubled times, you know.
+I'm always looking for McDougal to be back at Wedderburne with a gang of ruffians from the bay or the Red River, and it wouldn't do for me to be away from Chipewyan in that case."

-'But perhaps he won't come back, father,' urged Archie earnestly, 'and then there'd be nothing to prevent your going, would there?'
+"But perhaps he won't come back, father," urged Archie earnestly, "and then there'd be nothing to prevent your going, would there?"